 Place them in a medium pan over medium low heat.
 Add 1/2 cup of sugar and 1/4 cup of water and 1 Tablespoon fresh lemon juice or a teaspoon of fruit fresh.
-(You don’t want an ugly brown glaze and you have to remember you are using fresh fruit!)
+(You don’t want an ugly brown glaze, and you have to remember you are using fresh fruit!)
 Bring to a low boil then reduce the heat and simmer for 15 minutes.

 Using an electric blender stick, or a potato masher, mash/blend the peaches into a nice thick sauce.
 In a small bowl mix 6 Tablespoons of water with 2 Tablespoons of corn starch.
-Slowly add to the puree peaches and mix till thickened over medium heat.
+Slowly add to the purée peaches and mix till thickened over medium heat.
 Once thick turn off the heat and allow to cool to room temperature.
 Then refrigerate until ready to use.

 Tip: I love Baker’s Joy!
-It’s a oil spray with the flour already mixed in!
-So much easier than the old fashioned grease and flour method!
+It’s an oil spray with the flour already mixed in!
+So much easier than the old-fashioned grease and flour method!
 (Don’t we all love “easier” when baking!)

 Pour the cake batter into the greased and floured tart pan and gently shake back and forth to even out the batter.

-Place in a 325 degree oven for 25–30 minutes or until done.
+Place in a 325-degree oven for 25–30 minutes or until done.
 It should be golden around the edges.
 Allow to cool for 10–15 minutes.
 Remove and place on a large plate.

 Your cake should be beautifully golden, lightly crispy on the outside, and tender and moist on the inside.
 Let’s fill that indentation with beautiful fresh peaches!

 Starting on the outside edge lay your peaches in a pretty pattern around the edge being sure to overlap the peaches.
 They’re slickery little devils so be careful!
 They kind of want to fly out of your hands and on to the kitchen floor!
-(Not saying it happened…not saying it didn’t! lol But, I will be mopping this week!)
+(Not saying it happened…not saying it didn’t!
+Lol But, I will be mopping this week!)

-Once the peaches are all beautifully arranged, and you are marveling at how talented you are, you will need to grab that glaze out of the refrigerator.
+Once the peaches are all beautifully arranged, and you are marveling at how talented you are, you will need to grab the glaze out of the refrigerator.
 Stir it a little and then gently spoon it over the top of that pretty peach flower!
 What do you think?
 Good enough to eat?